directus-labs/guest-authoring/do-apps/index.md

 ## Introduction

-Directus has quickly become a big part of my life in such a short amount of time.
-What began as a journey for finding the best backend turned into an passion-filled adventure introducing  it to everyone I know and using it  everywhere I can.
+Directus has quickly become an integral part of my life.
+My quest for the best backend evolved into a passion-filled journey, introducing Directus to everyone I know and integrating it into as many projects as possible.

-And today, I am proud to be able to share that passion with you, to help you learn how to "quickly" deploy Directus onto the Digital Ocean App Platform.
-Using DO Apps will create a fresh build of Directus for you with any extensions you want to add by simply editing the included Dockerfile.
+Today, I'm thrilled to guide you through deploying Directus on the Digital Ocean App Platform quickly.
+With DO Apps, you can generate a fresh Directus build, complete with any desired extensions, by merely adjusting the included Dockerfile.

-Now you might be thinking why would I want to use the DO App Platform?
-Well it's a fully managed solution.
-You do not have to worry about any underlying infrastructure and it can auto-scale automatically to keep your backend running smoothly.
-You can use it for quick development or for full production use.
+You might wonder, "Why should I opt for the DO App Platform?"
+The answer lies in its seamless management.
+There's no underlying infrastructure to fuss about, and it auto-scales to maintain smooth backend operations, making it ideal for both quick development and full-fledged production.

 ## Before You Start
-You will need to decide if you are wanting to deploy for development or for production.
-As this will change the way you configure your app and possibly database.
+Determine whether you're deploying for development or production, as it affects app and database configurations.

-If you configuring for development environment, you do not need a redis server or managed database.
-You can attach a development database during configuration steps that can be upgraded to a managed one at a later time.
-You would only need redis if you plan to have your dev environment clustered.
+For a development environment, you don't require a redis server or managed database.
+You can add a development database during setup, which you can later upgrade.
+Redis is only necessary for clustered dev environments.

-If you are configuring for production (which we are in this post), you will need to setup a managed database and redis droplet.
+For production deployment (our focus in this guide), you'll need a managed database and a Redis droplet.

-You will also need to fork my [repo](https://github.com/BlackDahlia313/directus-docker-do) that includes a Dockerfile you can customize  to your own needs.
+Moreover, fork my [repository](https://github.com/BlackDahlia313/directus-docker-do) that provides a customizable Dockerfile.

 - ### Create Managed DB